thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 Sentinel manages superblock creation, voting, and submission to dashd for network propagation.

-The superblock payout occurs ~3 days (1662 blocks) after proposal voting concludes.
-During this time, a masternode winner selected by Sentinel for each block can create a candidate superblock (also known as a "trigger") based on the governance objects and votes it has received.
-These candidate superblocks are voted on by the masternodes and the candidate receiving the most votes is paid out at the end of the period.
+Beginning ~3 days (1662) blocks prior to a superblock, Sentinel selects one masternode per block to rank proposals.
+This ranking is used to determine what a candidate superblock (or "superblock trigger") should contain.
+Based on the results, it either:

+1. Votes for an existing superblock trigger that matches the one calculated, or
+2. Creates and broadcasts a new superblock trigger if a matching one was not found

+Each masternode casts only 1 superblock trigger "Yes" vote per superblock cycle.
+It will vote "No" for any other triggers it receives.

+Note: This means that proposal votes submitted _after_ superblock trigger creation begins will _not_ be counted by some masternodes (those that have already voted on a superblock trigger).

+At the superblock height, the trigger with the most "Yes" votes is paid out by that block's miner.

 ##### Sentinel<!--noref--> Ping
 {% include helpers/subhead-links.md %}